 This shouldn’t exclude non-native English speakers.
 Although English is a major international language, if a large percentage of your site users are from countries where this is a second or third language, you may want to strongly consider how you can add or enhance search in their mother tongue to improve customer satisfaction and sales.

-Optimizing your site search to display the most relevant results is not a one-off process, but will require monitoring and improvement over time, especially as you add new products, categories, and more.
+Optimizing your site search to display the most relevant results is not a one-off process.
+Still, it will require continuous monitoring and improvement, especially as you add new products, categories, and more.
 The process includes continual small changes, testing, and refinements (and then, to channel Renshaw, more testing again!).